 2. Ask for your test results

 If you’ve been declined because of your medical exam results, get copies of your medical record used by the life insurance company in rejecting your application.

 Compare your medical records and check with your doctor for accuracy.
-If there are any mistakes, you’ll need to make sure that the information is corrected because it will appear in MIB or life insurance application database.
+If there are any mistakes, you’ll need to ensure that the information is corrected because it will appear in the MIB or life insurance application database.